konveyor/move2kube-website/docs/tutorials/dotnetcore.md

     ```

 3. Now using the *pushimages.sh* script we can push our applications images to the registry that we specified during the *transform* phase.
 For this step, you are required to log in to your Docker registry.
-To log in to `quay.io` run `docker login quay.io` (or `podman login quay.io`).
+To log in to `quay.io`, run `podman login quay.io` (or `docker login quay.io`, depending upon the container runtime selected during *transform* phase).
 To log in to IBM Cloud `us.icr.io` registry refer [here](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_access#registry_access_apikey_auth_docker).

     ```console
     scripts git:(main) $ ./pushimages.sh